Premedical Program Overview

 Medical schools (allopathic, osteopathic, and podiatric) require students to take the Medical College Admission Test (MCAT).
 This exam is typically taken in the spring of the Junior year.
 Scores on the MCAT are a very important consideration in the admissions process, so work hard to prepare for them.

 The application process occurs in three parts: a centralized online application, secondary applications, and interviews.
 The centralized application services (i.e. AMCAS, AACOMAS, AACPMAS) allow you to fill out one application for multiple schools.
 This application will include things such as your transcript, admissions test scores, and a personal statement essay.
 (The essay is very important so write this well!)
 Those schools that are still interested in you will then invite you to complete their specific secondary applications and to send letters of recommendation.
 After this has been reviewed, you may be invited to an interview.
 Note that the application process is a significant time and financial investment, so plan ahead.
-If you intend to enter medical school directly after graduating from Westmont, you must begin the application process the summer after your Junior year.
+If you intend to enter medical school directly after graduating from Westmont, you must begin the application process the spring of your Junior year.
 Moreover, it is also very important that you complete each step of your application as soon as it is reasonably possible.
 Many schools have a “rolling admissions” procedure, meaning they fill spaces as they receive completed applications (including test score results).
 Know the deadlines and plan ahead.

 Westmont uses a committee to write a letter to the school about you.
 You choose the members of this committee, and Dr. Kristi Cantrell serves as the chair of the committee.
 The individuals you choose each write an evaluation of you, and these separate letters are used to prepare a group letter that summarizes these evaluations.
 The group letter and all of the individual letters are sent to each of the schools.
 It is important to have strong evaluations written by people that know you well, so it behooves you to develop a relationship with your professors.